 Being a water-filled bag, it’s actually very convenient.
 You just need to empty it, fold it and store it.
 It easily fits into a corner of your luggage.
 It does come with a chain and a swivel.
 But those are optional accessories that you don’t need to carry everywhere.

 The kit includes a swivel, two brace boards and other assembly hardware.
-So it’s not really intended for travel use.
-Having said that, I think that you can hang this on a heavy duty door hanger.
+So it’s not really intended for travel use, but hey, you can use it for both on the road and in your home's backyard gym.
+I think that (when using it on-the-go) you can hang this on a heavy duty door hanger.
 Not one of those flimsy one mind you.
 It weighs 100 lb. and ensure that you buy a hook that’s rated for at least 150 lb.